-Home to an original Gilbert Stewart portrait of George Washington, this gallery highlights the material culture of eighteenth century America.
+Home to an original Gilbert Stuart portrait of George Washington, this gallery highlights the material culture of eighteenth century America.
 From fine clothes and jewelry to eating utensils and musical instruments, the American Style Gallery brings to life the world in which George Washington lived.

 The Military Gallery

 America's independence was ensured through the bravery of its soldiers during the Revolutionary War.
-The Military Gallery preserves the memory of the war through its collection of muskets, pistols, and cannons, as well as portraits, maps, and other artwork.
-Of particular interest is the Furgeson Rifle, a highly advanced and exceedingly rare eighteenth century firearm.
+The Military Gallery preserves the memory of the war through its collection of muskets, pistols, and cannon, as well as portraits, maps, and other artwork.
+Of particular interest is the Ferguson Rifle, a highly advanced and exceedingly rare eighteenth century firearm.
 Also of note is the sword worn by George Washington during his first Presidential inauguration.

-The Loyd W. Smith Gallery
+The Loyld W. Smith Gallery